 The district's Connected Food Service provides a hot lunch program for students.
 Monthly menus are available on the district website.
-All school lunches are free to students for the 2021-2022 school year.
-Students also may bring a lunch.
+School lunches are \$3.45 for students.
+Please see the office for a Free/Reduced Lunch application.
+Reduced lunch price is \$0.40.
+Students may also bring their own lunch.